chenglong-liu/connect-four/README.md

 Connect Four
 -------------------
 A Java implementation of [Connect Four game](https://github.com/chenglong-liu/connect-four/blob/master/connect4-question-description.md).
+This implementation also have an 'undo' feature that allows moves to be undone.
+In addition to entering a number, user can also enter a 'u' to undo the last move.
+Multiple moves can be undone.

 1. SampleRunMain.main() can do sample run automatically, players have predefined choices.
+2. SampleRunWithUndoMain.main() can run automatically, players have predefined choices(contain undo).
-2. ConnectFourMain.main() takes choices from console, you can play with it.
+3. ConnectFourMain.main() takes choices from console, you can play with it.

 Default Setting
 -------------------